lllyasviel/ControlNet/README.md

 Apparently, this model deserves a better UI to directly manipulate pose skeleton.
 However, again, Gradio is somewhat difficult to customize.
 Right now you need to input an image and then the Openpose will detect the pose for you.

-Prompt: "Chief in the kitchen"
+Prompt: "Chef in the kitchen"
 ![p](github_page/p11.png)

 Prompt: "An astronaut on the moon"